Counseling Degrees: What You'll Study

 How much will my education cost?

-Master's degree program tuition at in-state public institutions cost an average of $7,606 annually, and doctorate program tuition cost $9,539 annually at in-state public institutions.
+Earning your master's degree can cost an average of $7,750 annually (in-state), and doctorate program tuition costs $9,804 annually at in-state public institutions.

 *Cost of tuition only.
 Prices do not reflect other fees, books, room and board.